junxit/us-congress-bills-112/metadata.md

 - 2011-10-14 — The previous question on the motion to recommit with instructions was ordered without objection. (consideration: CR H6957)
 - 2011-10-14 — The previous question was ordered pursuant to the rule. (consideration: CR H6956)
 - 2011-10-14 — UNFINISHED BUSINESS - The Chair announced that the unfinished business was on the adoption of amendments which had previously been debated and on which further proceedings were postponed.
+- 2011-10-17 — Received in the Senate.
+Read the first time.
+Placed on Senate Legislative Calendar under Read the First Time.
+- 2011-10-18 — Read the second time.
+Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 202.